aphototool/A-Photo-Tool-Libre/INSTALL_ARCH.md

 ```
 - then enter `makepkg -src` again to rebuild.
 - if you have trouble to find reason for build failure try `makepkg -s` for less crowded console log.
+- if you still have troubles, check that there are no spaces in the folder names

 6. Install build application.
 Change X.X.X-Y below to the version number you are installing
 ```